I'm currently a college student. How do I start building credit? Is having a credit card enough to establish credit while being a college student?

 - Opening a credit card account

-- Asking a parent or other family member to add you to one of their credit card accounts
+- Asking a parent or other family member to add you to one of their credit card accounts as an authorized user

 - Taking out a small personal loan or student loan in your name